 4.5 Data Integrity

 Golder will use Personal Data only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the Covered Person.
 Golder will take reasonable steps to ensure that Personal Data is relevant to its intended use, accurate, complete, and current.
-Golder will only collect and store Personal Data where there is a business requirement to fulfil the purpose of the request and will retain such information no longer than appropriate to fulfil the purpose of the request.
+Golder will only collect and store Personal Data where there is a business requirement or Golder to make the request and will retain such information no longer than appropriate to fulfil the purpose of the request.

 Golder may contact a Covered Person to request that he or she update his or her Personal Data on a regular basis to ensure its integrity for the purposes of ongoing data management.
 Covered Persons also have the right on their own initiative to access, modify, supplement or update their Personal Data at any time.
 Covered Persons may also contact Golder to request access, modification, or deletion of Personal Data.
 Contact details are provided in Section 7 of this Policy.